OmarAglan/Baa/docs/PREPROCESSOR_ROADMAP.md

 - [ ] **Macro Expansion in Conditional Expressions**: Enhance the expression evaluator for `#إذا` and `#وإلا_إذا` to support full macro expansion (including function-like macros and rescanning of results) before evaluation.
 Currently, only object-like macros expanding directly to integer strings are partially handled.
 - [x] **`__السطر__` (`__LINE__`) Expansion**: Ensure `__السطر__` (and its C99 equivalent `__LINE__`) expands to an integer constant, not a string literal.
 (Corrected during rescanning implementation).
 - [ ] **Token Pasting (`##`) during Rescanning**: Enhance the rescanning logic in `process_code_line_for_macros` to correctly handle the `##` operator when it appears in the output of a macro expansion.
 This includes ensuring operands of `##` are not prematurely expanded if they are macro names themselves, and that the pasted token is then subject to further rescanning.
 - [ ] **Multi-line Comment Handling**: Implement robust handling for multi-line comments (`/* ... */`) across all preprocessor stages, ensuring they are correctly stripped and do not interfere with parsing or directive recognition.
+(Basic skipping is implemented in core processing; full robust handling pending).
 - [ ] **Macro Redefinition Warnings/Errors**: Implement checks for macro redefinitions.
 Issue warnings or errors for incompatible redefinitions, as per C99 standard behavior.
 - [x] **Predefined `__func__`**: Implement the C99 `__func__` predefined identifier (Baa: `__الدالة__`).
 - [x] **Predefined `__STDC_VERSION__` equivalent**: Implement Baa's version macro `__إصدار_المعيار_باء__`.